If you want to get paid to blog, read on.

 No, not for $5 a post.
 Ignore those ads.

 There are blogging gigs out there that pay a very good hourly wage.
 Taking freelance paid-blogging jobs can let you earn while still leaving time to work on your own site.
 As a bonus, you get more practice writing blogs, which may improve your own blog’s chances of success.

-Here’s how to find good-paying blogging clients and get them to hire you:
+10 Ways to find good-paying blogging clients and get them to hire you

 1. Make your blog posts awesome and engaging.
 Even if there are only a few posts on there, make them great — concise and focused on your niche.
 Think of your blog as a rolling audition for paying gigs.
 In my experience, paying blog clients want to see three things: that you know how to get comments, stick to a niche topic, and use common blogging platforms such as WordPress and Blogger.